Elvivx/Deli-cious/README.md

  You can also delete bookmarks if you no longer want to access them, or if you've already made use of it.

  # Enjoy making your dishes....
+# Parcel
+This project was made using parcel, to run simply install parcel and bundle the project with it.
+To install parcel `npm i parcel` and to build or run the project `npm run build`.